eljefe303030/Melius/README.md

 A. This is because you have used Vortex and it has created a symlink to your Documents folder.
 You can stil run the list without any issue but the message will appear every time you launch it.
 Either remove the symlink or change the following setting within Mod Organizer 2 *Settings>Plugins>BasicDiagnosePlugin>rightpanel:check_fileattributes=false* this won't fix the issue but will stop the error message from appearing.

+**Q. How do I disable the conversation camera changes so that it uses the original system?**

+A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder.
+Locate the following 2 lines and add a '#' symbol at the beinging of both lines.
+Save the ini file. `fDialogueCameraFailsafeFPFOV=100` `fDialogueCameraCollisionRadius=2`

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)